brightonmike/MichaelSite/content/posts/2017-07-24-lessons-learned-from-a-first-pattern-library.md

 But most importantly of all, I learned to accept that I would make many mistakes and I would make decisions that, later on, would reflect poorly.
 I found this to be the inherent nature of creating a design system in code, it requires you to go back and forth, iterating almost endlessly.
 No matter how thorough you have been, and how sure you are that you have finished a pattern and it works perfectly, you can be sure that at some point it will need to be tweaked, amended, bug fixed.
 Pattern Libraries are, essentially then, living design systems and we shouldn’t fear the need to revise and change.
 Indeed, as I write this, I believe the build I created is being extended and tweaked by the team of developers now utilising it.

 Ultimately though, I’m happy with the final result and I believe that the developers using it are enjoying both working with the library as well as extending it as they see fit, with new patterns and amends that fit into the systems they use.
-Considering this was my first real pattern library project, I feel I coped pretty well with the challenges laid out in front of me.
+Considering this was one of my earliest pattern library projects, I feel I coped pretty well with the challenges laid out in front of me.
 Lessons have been learned, some of them were quite steep, but all of them will be taken into the next project.